Matty Kimura, a Processing Expert at Better Mortgage, gives a rundown of the documents you’ll need for your mortgage application.

 On the flip side of income is your monthly debts.
 Together they make up your debt-to-income (DTI) ratio, a very important standard in any mortgage application.

 Your DTI can be calculated by adding up your monthly debt (including student loans, car loans, credit card bills, and your future mortgage payments) and dividing that by your monthly income (money you earn before taxes).
-Better can approve loans with up to 50% DTI – but the lower your DTI, the more financing options will be available to you.
+Better Mortgage can approve loans with up to 50% DTI – but the lower your DTI, the more financing options will be available to you.
 DTI seems straightforward but there are some specifics to take into account and many ways to reduce your DTI too.

 Here’s what we’ll use to determine your monthly debt: